anonymousforJIII/-Gazebo-Simulator-for-Cooperative-Costmap/README.md

 ## License

-This code is made available for academic purposes accompanying a manuscript submission to CoRL 2025.
+This code is made available for academic purposes accompanying a manuscript submission to JIII.

 **Note: Unauthorized reproduction, distribution, or modification of this code is strictly prohibited.**